-President of Burundi dies of cardiac arrest, according to government
+President of Burundi dies after cardiac arrest, according to government

-(CNN)Outgoing Burundi President Pierre Nkurunziza died after suffering a heart attack on Monday, according to a statement posted on the official Burundi government Twitter account.
+(CNN)Outgoing Burundi President Pierre Nkurunziza died after suffering a cardiac arrest on Monday, according to a statement posted on the official Burundi government Twitter account.

 "The government of the Republic of Burundi present their most sincere condolences to the Burundian people in general and to his afflicted family.
 Burundi has just lost a dignified son of the country, the President of the Republic, a Supreme Guide of National Patriotism," the statement said.

-Note: Correction: This story has been updated to clarify that outgoing Burundi President Pierre Nkurunziza died after suffering a cardiac arrest.